 Structured Data: Event Properties

-Schema.org defines an event as something that happens at a certain time and location, such as a festival, lecture, or concert.
+Schema.org defines an event as something that happens at a specific time and location, such as a festival, lecture, or concert.
 You can add ticketing information using the offers property.
 If you are running repeated events, you may structure them as separate event objects.

-When creating your event, these are the properties you can include:
+When creating your Event, these are the properties you can include: